 |10||Sunday||9:00 a.m.||12:00 p.m.||Private car||Siam Reap – Poiphet (for Aranyaprathet)|

 On a trip like this there is always the question of whether to book in advance.
 Doing so provides certainty but at the expense of flexibility.
 On this occasion I did decide to book in advance in so far as was possible:

-- I prepurchased Hong Kong to Guangzhou tickets several days before at China Travel Service in Hong Kong (Chris – please add in link to recent post on buying Chinese train tickets in HK).
+- I prepurchased Hong Kong to Guangzhou tickets several days before at China Travel Service in Hong Kong.
 Even then the train I wanted was sold out so plumped for an earlier one.

 - The Nanning to Hanoi ticket is only available within China.
 There are some online agencies who ticket it internationally but this process takes time and brings additional cost.
 It also requires proof of Vietnamese visas where relevant.
 So I simply decided to take a chance of getting the Nanning to Hanoi ticket on the day of departure at Nanning station.
 Once there, I went to window one (the English-speaking window) at Nanning station and bought the tickets easily.
 There were multiple spare soft sleeper berths on the train.

 - For the Vietnamese tickets I asked the concierge at our hotel in Hanoi (the Metropole) to book them for me in advance.
 They have a dedicated travel advisor who was helpful and efficient and did that.
 I needed to pay in cash and presume that I paid some sort of service fee (I did not check) but the process was painless.
 At the Vietnamese stations we visited the level of English spoken was low but the ticket desks often only had a queue of one or two people so it would have been fairly easy to buy them in person, it seems.
 Again none of the trains was full to bursting.